cloudquery/docs/docs/cli/configuration/providers.md

 Currently CloudQuery Hub contains two types of providers:
 - **official** - Owned and maintained by CloudQuery team
-- **community** - Owned and maintined by either individuals or third-party vendors.
+- **community** - Owned and maintained by either individuals or third-party vendors.